What ICD-10 codes are used for Hypertriglyceridemia?

 - Family history of hypertriglyceridemia

 The normal amount of triglycerides a person should have is under 150 mg/dL.
-Any amount from 150 and higher is considered too much.
-Having 150 to 199 mg/dL of triglycerides is considered borderline high.
-200 to 499 mg/dL is high, and 500 mg/dL is severe.
+Any amount that's 150 and higher, and the patient would be considered to have elevated triglyceride levels.
+Having 150 to 199 mg/dL of triglycerides does not only signify abnormal lipid levels but also elevated lipid levels.
+Meanwhile, 200 to 499 mg/dL is high, and 500 mg/dL is severe.

-Healthcare professionals will conduct a lipid panel, a type of blood test that measures cholesterol and triglyceride levels.
+Healthcare professionals will conduct a lipid panel, a type of blood test that measures cholesterol and triglyceride levels to check if they have high cholesterol and triglycerides.

 Medicates such as fibrates, statins, and prescription medicine containing omega-3 fatty acids can help regulate triglyceride levels.
 Lifestyle changes that include regular exercise and consuming omega-3-rich food instead of those rich in sugar and carbohydrates might also be recommended by healthcare professionals.